 Popular Keyboard Comparisons

-The Apple Magic Keyboard for iPad Pro (M4) is a low-profile, compact keyboard designed exclusively for use with the iPad Pro (M4) models.
-Disappointingly but not surprisingly, Apple has relocated the size and position of the internal magnets placed within the new M4 chip iPad, which means that this keyboard isn't compatible with any previous generation iPads.
+The Apple Magic Keyboard for iPad Pro (M4 and M5) is a low-profile, compact keyboard designed exclusively for use with the iPad Pro (M4 and M5) models.
+Disappointingly, but not surprisingly, Apple has relocated and resized the internal magnets in the new M4 chip iPad, meaning this keyboard isn't compatible with any previous-generation iPads.
+The M5 iPad uses the same magnet placement.
 They've also introduced several small but meaningful upgrades over the last-generation Apple Magic Keyboard for iPad 2021.

 This keyboard features higher-quality materials, including an aluminum keyboard frame and a glass trackpad that now supports haptic feedback.
-The design of the cantilever hinge has also been slightly changed, with better viewing angles and more room for your fingers to access the function row, which is also newly introduced with this iteration.
-It's a solid option if you frequently use a keyboard with your iPad (M4).
-If you're willing to sacrifice some of the premium build quality and the haptic trackpad, there are more affordable choices like the Logitech Combo Touch for iPad Pro (M4) or significantly cheaper standalone wireless alternatives like the Logitech MX Keys Mini.
+The cantilever hinge design has been slightly changed, with improved viewing angles and more room for your fingers to access the newly introduced function row.
+It's a solid option if you frequently use a keyboard with your iPad (M4 and M5).
+If you're willing to sacrifice some of the premium build quality and the haptic trackpad, there are more affordable choices, like the Logitech Combo Touch for iPad Pro (M4), or significantly cheaper standalone wireless alternatives, like the Logitech MX Keys Mini.

 For more recommendations, see our picks for the best low-profile keyboards, the best keyboard for Mac, and the best keyboards for iPad and iPad Pro.

 The Logitech MX Keys Mini is a standalone wireless keyboard that connects via Bluetooth or with an included USB receiver and recharges with a USB-C cable.
-It's compatible with all major computer and mobile operating systems, including all generations of iPads.
-Comparatively, the Apple Magic Keyboard for iPad Pro (M4) is exclusively compatible with iPad Pro (M4) models.
+It's compatible with all major computer and mobile operating systems, including all iPad generations.
+Comparatively, the Apple Magic Keyboard for iPad Pro (M4 and M5) is exclusively compatible with iPad Pro (M4 and M5) models.
 It has an integrated glass trackpad with haptic feedback and includes a folio cover with a hinge that acts as a stand for your iPad.
-It doesn't connect wirelessly but connects with Smart Connector pins, using your iPad for power.
+It doesn't connect wirelessly; it connects via Smart Connector pins, using your iPad for power.

 The Apple Magic Keyboard for iPad 2021 is compatible with a wide range of iPad Pro and iPad Air models, depending on the size you buy.
-On the other hand, the Apple Magic Keyboard for iPad Pro (M4) is only compatible with iPad Pro (M4) 11-inch and 13-inch models, depending on the size you buy.
+On the other hand, the Apple Magic Keyboard for iPad Pro (M4 and M5) is only compatible with iPad Pro (M4 and M5) 11-inch and 13-inch models, depending on the size you buy.
 It features several upgrades over the previous generation Magic Keyboard, including higher quality materials, a new glass trackpad with haptic feedback, and a slightly different hinge design that offers slightly better viewing angles and leaves more room for your fingers to access the function row, which is also a new addition with this iteration.

 The Keychron B1 Pro is a wireless, standalone keyboard that connects via Bluetooth or with an included USB receiver and recharges with a USB-C cable.
-It's compatible with all major computer and mobile operating systems, including all generations of iPads.
-Comparatively, the Apple Magic Keyboard for iPad Pro (M4) is only compatible with iPad Pro (M4) models.
+It's compatible with all major computer and mobile operating systems, including all iPad generations.
+Comparatively, the Apple Magic Keyboard for iPad Pro (M4 and M5) is only compatible with iPad Pro (M4 and M5) models.
 It has an integrated glass trackpad with haptic feedback and includes a folio cover with a hinge that acts as a stand for your iPad.
-It doesn't connect wirelessly but connects with Smart Connector pins, using your iPad for power.
+It doesn't connect wirelessly; it connects via Smart Connector pins, using your iPad for power.

 Test Results